-Gosper (APA-170) was launched under Maritime Commission contract by Oregon Shipbuilding Corp., Portland, Oreg., 20 October 1944; sponsored by Mrs. E. P. Nelson; transferred to the Navy and commissioned 18 November 1944, Comdr.
+Gosper (APA-170) was laid down under a Maritime Commission contract (M. C. V. Hull 136) at Portland, Ore., by the Oregon Shipbuilding Corp.; launched on 20 October 1944; sponsored by Mrs. E. P. Nelson; transferred to the Navy and commissioned on 18 November 1944, Cmdr.
 F. W. McCann in command.

 Gosper sailed for Seattle to load supplies 29 November and arrived San Francisco 6 December to take on landing craft.
 The ship then departed for shakedown training off the coast of southern California followed by amphibious exercises, and return to San Diego 6 January 1945.
 Loading troops and supplies, the transport sailed for Pearl Harbor on two voyages to aid in the Navy's great push across the Pacific, arriving there for the second time 27 February.

 At Pearl Harbor it was decided to convert Gosper into a much-needed casualty evacuation transport, and she was furnished with operating rooms and other hospital facilities.
 The ship was to take part in the historic Okinawa invasion, and departed Pearl Harbor 18 March for Ulithi, where she arrived 31 March.